Ventus-Interactive/MAGE/README.md

 #### Memory (module)
 - MemoryArena
-  - a wrapper for an allocated block of x bytes
+  - a wrapper for an allocated block of N bytes

 - ArenaManager
   - a management class for MemoryArena's